diridari/logging-cpp/README.md

 # Simple Logfile Writer

 ## Goals
-This project has the goal to implement a simple logging mechanism where it is possible to change the amount of information on runtime.
+This project has the goal to implement a simple logging mechanism where it is possible to adjust the amount of information on runtime.

 ## Futures